ShihYun0130/myWebsite/README.md

 #### Description
 This is my personal website, initial created in 2020 for practicing how to use React.js. <br/>
-Feel free to open the website by different devices.
+Feel free to open the website by different devices: https://shihyun0130.github.io/hej-hej/.

 ---
 #### Run it locally